rafaqz/ModelParameters.jl/README.md

 and BangBang.jl.

 [ConstructionBaseExtras.jl](https://github.com/JuliaObjects/ConstructionBaseExtras.jl) also
-exists to add support to common common, such as StaticArrays.jl arrays.
+exists to add support to common packages, such as StaticArrays.jl arrays.
 Import it if you need StaticArrays support, or open an issue to add support to additional packages.